Leon Constantine: Later career

 Constantine had an unsuccessful trial with League Two club Barnet in July and played in a pre-season friendly against Peterborough.
-He then went on trial with newly promoted Conference Premier side Braintree Town and recorded a goal and an assist in a game against Billericay Town.
+He then went on trial with newly-promoted Conference Premier side Braintree Town and recorded a goal and an assist in a game against Billericay Town.
 Constantine completed a permanent move to Braintree after training with them in pre-season and made his debut when he appeared as a second-half substitute in Braintree's 5–0 win over Grimsby Town.
 Constantine failed to make a further appearance for Braintree and was released in October.

 He signed with Isthmian League Premier Division side Lewes, for whom he made one league appearance against Canvey Island on 8 October.
 This was followed by a spell with fellow Isthmian League Premier Division side Tooting & Mitcham United, playing one game against Metropolitan Police on 19 November.
 He then signed for Boston United of the Conference North on a contract until the end of the 2011–12 season, making his debut as a substitute in the side's 4–2 Boxing Day victory at home to Eastwood Town.
-He was released by the club on 11 March 2012 having scored one goal in two starts and eight substitute appearances.
+He was released by the club on 11 March 2012, having scored one goal in two starts and eight substitute appearances.
 He later had spells in the Spartan South Midlands League playing for Arlesey Town, Brimsdown and Enfield Borough.

+Personal and later life

-He went on to work as a football consultant at a sports agency company and opened his own football academy.
+Constantine is an Arsenal supporter.
+After retiring as a player, he went on to work as a football consultant at a sports agency company and opened his own football academy.
+He represented former Port Vale youth team player Rhys Walters.